SNMP Trapping

 Edit the SNMP trap daemon configuration file:

-Append the following lines:
+Add following lines:

 Explanation: